- Exercise a high degree of caution in the Philippines overall. Seek specific advice for the locations you intend to visit.

 There is a very high threat of kidnapping in the southern Philippines, especially at coastal resorts and isolated coastal locations.
-Business or criminal related kidnapping can occur anywhere in the Philippines.
+Business or criminal-related kidnapping can occur anywhere in the Philippines.

-Numerous locals and foreign nationals have been kidnapped in central and western Mindanao, which includes the Zamboanga Peninsula and the Sulu Archipelago.
+Numerous locals and foreigners have been kidnapped in central and western Mindanao, which includes the Zamboanga Peninsula and the Sulu Archipelago.
 Westerners, including Australians, have been kidnapped in recent years.
 Kidnap victims are sometimes held in captivity for long periods of time before being released.
 Others have been killed by their captors.

 - seek professional security advice